 You realize that the solution to a breakup is not a new relationship.
 You understand that to have a new relationship you need to be open in your communication and expect the same from your partner.

 You may give another chance to the relationship if your new partner is willing to accommodate.
 And if you have ended the relationship, you will have the time to introspect this time around.
-This will also help you know that rebound relationships fail.

 Why Rebound Relationships Fail?